 Forgotten games that never made it into the mainstream, or were discontinued due to a lack of popularity, can be real money-makers - more so than popular vintage games like Monopoly (a favourite among the number nerds), which was more widely distributed.
-And while it might seem a little sad, unopened (and thus un-played) games fetch the most, since it’s safe to say all the pieces will still be in the box.
+And while it might seem a little sad, unopened (and thus un-played) games could fetch more, since it’s safe to say all the pieces will still be in the box.

 Invented back in 1938, versions of the rolled-up scroll/board game Buccaneer last year sold for £2009.

 While it’s not quite a board game, Dungeons and Dragons deserves an honourable mention for their renewed popularity, thanks to Netflix sensation, Stranger Things.
 A vintage white box set of Dungeons and Dragons role-playing storybooks is listed on eBay with an asking price of £55910, and that’s a fifth printing!
 No listings appear for first printings, but chances are they could be worth a lot more.

 The Garbage Pail Kids – an ugly, snotty and altogether gruesome parody of the Cabbage Patch Kids – were a series of extremely popular trading cards released in the mid-eighties11.
 But some aren’t worth that much today.
 Rarer cards, however, can be worth £1000s.
 Listings on eBay include a Nasty Nick #1 card from 1985 at a price of £2,41512 and an unreleased Adam Bomb II card with an asking price of £2,01313.